-Meryam Joobeur’s film, Brotherhood explores Tunisia's outsized role in the Syrian conflict; the country contributes a disproportionately large number of foreign fighters to the conflict.
+Meryam Joobeur’s film, Brotherhood explores Tunisia's outsized role in the Syrian conflict.

 The mass of people in North Africa are still a force to be reckoned with and the region is still far away from a return to authoritarian stagnation.